riot-ci/RIOT/staging/README.md

 - commits MUST NOT change files both in and outside of staging/
 - if anything in staging/ breaks due to a change in master, it will be marked as broken
-- the original contributor is considered maintainer for a module
+- the original contributor(s) is/are considered maintainer(s) for a module
-- non-trivial changes SHOULD be ACK'ed by a module's maintainer
+- non-trivial changes SHOULD be ACK'ed by a module's maintainer(s)
 - PR's to staging/ are labeled with "staging"
 - PR's changing both staging and main tree code are *not* labeled "staging"